 Once you finish with your home, use it to build a pioneer town with your classmates or play in it with your action figures!

-Lesson Plans for a Pioneer Unit
+This post is part of the series: Lesson Plans for a Pioneer Unit

 - Make Jewelry Like the Pioneers Did: A History-Themed Craft Project